Eat this, exercise now; new personalized software predicts and helps prevent blood sugar spikes – TechCrunch

 The tech may sound mundane but it’s eye-opening and potentially live-saving, promises cofounder and CEO Noosheen Hashemi and her cofounder, Michael Snyder, a genetics professor at Stanford who has focused on diabetes and pre-diabetes for years.

 Investors like the idea, too.
-Felicis Ventures just led a $21 million Series A investment in the company, joined by HAND Capital and Salesforce founder Marc Benioff.
+Felicis Ventures just led an $8.8 million seed investment in the company, joined by HAND Capital and Salesforce founder Marc Benioff.
 (Earlier investors include Jerry Yang’s Ame Cloud Ventures, SignalFire, YouTube cofounder Steve Chen, and Sunshine cofounder Marissa Mayer, among others.)
-Says Felicis founder Aydin Senkut, “While other companies have made headway in understanding biometric sensor data—from heart rate and glucose monitors, for example—January AI has made progress in analyzing and predicting the effects of food consumption itself [which is] key to addressing chronic disease.”

-To learn more, we talked this afternoon with Hashemi and Snyder.
+To learn more, we talked this afternoon with Hashemi and Snyder, who have now raised $21 million altogether.
 Below is part of our chat, edited for length and clarity.

 TC: What have you built?